bhalerao-2002/quiz-extensions/README.md

 [![Coverage Status](https://codecov.io/gh/ucfopen/quiz-extensions/branch/master/graph/badge.svg?token=7MfeVsKdxc)](https://codecov.io/gh/ucfopen/quiz-extensions)
 [![Join UCF Open Slack Discussions](https://badgen.net/badge/icon/ucfopen?icon=slack&label=slack&color=pink)](https://dl.ucf.edu/join-ucfopen)

-A self-service LTI for faculty to easily extend time for multiple users for all quizzes at once.
+quiz-extensions is a self-service LTI tool designed for faculty to easily extend time for multiple users on quizzes.
+It provides a user-friendly interface to streamline the process of granting time extensions for quizzes.
+By installing and configuring the project, faculty members can efficiently manage and extend quiz deadlines for multiple users simultaneously.
+The project is designed to simplify administrative tasks related to quiz management in an educational setting.

 # Table of Contents